What to do if your baby has teething pain

 What should I do if my baby has teething pain?

-• Teething gels.
-Teething gels are a special type of gel designed for teething babies.
+Teething gel – Teething gels are a special type of gel designed for teething babies.
 They contain a mild anaesthetic that helps to numb pain.
-You simply put the gel on your baby’s gum or tooth and it quickly reduces your baby’s discomfort pain.
+You simply put the gel on your baby’s gum or tooth, and it quickly reduces your baby’s discomfort and pain.
 The gels that numb the pain around the erupting tooth.
-Never use adult pain relief gels on babies though, as these can be dangerous for children.
+Never use adult pain relief gels on babies, though, as these can be dangerous for children.

-If none of these measures works or if you have any concerns about your baby’s health, then do seek professional medical advice by calling NHS 111 or by making an appointment with your GP.
+If none of these measures work or if you have any concerns about your baby’s health, then seek professional medical advice by calling NHS 111 or by making an appointment with your GP.

 Conclusion